rwieruch/blog_robinwieruch_content/react-hooks.md

 export default Counter;
 {{< /highlight >}}

 With Hooks there is no need for this refactoring.
 Side-effects and state are finally available in React function components.
-That's why a rebranding from functional stateless components to function components for them would be reasonable.
+That's why a rebranding from functional stateless components to function components would be reasonable.

 **Side-effect Logic:** In React class components, side-effects were mostly introduced in lifecycle methods (e.g. componentDidMount, componentDidUpdate, componentWillUnmount).
 A side-effect could be [fetching data in React](https://www.robinwieruch.de/react-fetching-data/) or [interacting with the Browser API](https://www.robinwieruch.de/react-intersection-observer-api/).
 Usually these side-effects came with a setup and clean up phase.
 For instance, if you would miss to remove your listener, you could run into [React performance issues](https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component/).

 {{< highlight javascript >}}
 // side-effects in a React class component class MyComponent extends Component {
+  // setup phase
   componentDidMount() {
     // add listener for feature 1
     // add listener for feature 2
   }

+  // clean up phase
   componentWillUnmount() {
     // remove listener for feature 1
     // remove listener for feature 2